 Hamsa Aleinu: Inspirational Stories of Everyday Israelis

 Building relationships with people from different backgrounds than one’s own is an essential and enriching part of life.
 Learning from their stories and experiences, and sharing our own, informs how we relate to the world around us.
-The Hamsa Aleinu portrait exhibition provides educators an engaging tool to spotlight the partnerships between different groups within Israeli society today.
+The Hamsa Aleinu portrait exhibition provides an engaging tool to spotlight the partnerships between different groups within Israeli society today.

-In partnership with Beit HaNasi (the Israeli President’s Office) and Vibe Israel, The iCenter crafted these resources for participants to connect with the exceptional real-life stories of Israelis from all backgrounds, and the inspiring initiatives to which they have contributed.
+In partnership with Beit HaNasi (the Israeli President’s Office) and Vibe Israel, The iCenter crafted these resources for us to connect with the exceptional real-life stories of Israelis from all backgrounds, and the inspiring initiatives to which they have contributed.

 From the Office of the President of Israel

 The Hamsa Aleinu portrait exhibition brings to life Israel’s unique and groundbreaking story, and sheds a light on the many faces that make up the cultural diversity of Israeli society.

 Each of Israel’s “Tribes”—the secular, national religious, ultra-Orthodox, Arabs, and the Jewish communities abroad—can be found in this exhibition, which features true stories of prominent and inspiring people, projects, and activities that are helping to shatter prejudice, change paradigms, and break down boundaries.

 The stories that make up the exhibition are living examples of what true cooperation amongst Israel’s Tribes can look like, and serve as an inspiration to us all.